Introduction

 ) {

-fun getShippableItem(productId: String): ShippableItem? {
+fun getShippableItem(productId: ProductId): ShippableItem? {

 val dto = productService.getProduct(productId).getOrNull() ?: return null